You can check out the full interview after the Slido questions below.

 Where do you see Numerai and its userbase in a few years?

 Arbitrage sees it expanding but hopes that as more new people join, they'll stick around longer.
 "There's too much churn," he said.
-More users helps because it brings more eyes onto the problem.
+More users help because they bring more eyes onto the problem.

 How sad is it that most of us can't seem to beat the example predictions?